dottjt/plastic/other/diary.md

 # diary.

+11/02/2020 - Certainly, writing a book is no easy feat.
+It's just a long process, is all.
+But I guess that's what it's all about.
+An exhaustion of cavalier.

 10/02/2020 - I've tackled most of the 2nd chapter in terms of how I want it edited.
 It's still a little rough near the end, but that's cool.
 It is what it is, and I'll be going over it later, certainly.
 It was a hard slodge, but that's okay.
 Writing a novel is inevitably a long process.
 Starting chapter 3, hopefully I can have it completed/edited by the 1st of March.
 That would be awesome.

 01/02/2020 - Finally, I'm back into the swing of it.
 The Reade is back bby!
 Making good progress on the book, but more importantly, I've discovered the intent/purpose of the book.
 I am creating Chinese-counter culture.